-- 88. Alongside its persecution of girls and women, the Taliban persecuted those who were otherwise perceived not to conform with their ideological expectations of gender identity or expression, such as members of the LGBTQI+ community. - 89.
-Notably, as a corollary to the Taliban's ideologically-derived view that each gender has distinct obligations, which must be enforced (in particular on girls and women), the Taliban also imposed upon the Afghan civilian population its view of the characteristics which define gender.299 Specifically, according to the Taliban's reductive view, gender is defined by a strictly biological binary between heterosexual cisgender males and heterosexual cisgender females.300 This meant that the Taliban also targeted those perceived not to conform with the Taliban's expectations of gender-appropriate behaviour or appearance, or even gender identity itself. - 90.
-In particular, this manifested in two ways.
+90. In particular, this manifested in two ways.
 First, certain expressions of sexuality, or perceived expressions, were regarded as inconsistent with the Taliban's view of gender.
-Lesbian women were targeted not only because they were women, but because their expressed sexuality was seen as incompatible with the Taliban's expectation of women.301 Similarly, gay men were beaten, threatened, arrested and sexually assaulted,302 and punished arbitrarily.303 Second, transgender, queer, non-binary or gender non-conforming people were also perceived as deviating from the Taliban's gender expectations.304 Regardless how a person self-identified, the Taliban required them to accept and express a gender identity consistent with Taliban members' view of what their gender should be.
-305 Thus, LGBTQI+ persons avoided public services in case they were 'spotted' by Taliban members and targeted.
-306 Queer, transgender or intersex persons were harassed, beaten, detained, tortured, and subject to sexual violence.307
+Lesbian women were targeted not only because they were women, but because their expressed sexuality was seen as incompatible with the Taliban's expectation of women.300 Similarly, gay men were beaten, threatened, arrested and sexually assaulted,301 and punished arbitrarily.302 Second, transgender, queer, non-binary or gender non-conforming people were also perceived as deviating from the Taliban's gender expectations.303 Regardless how a person self-identified, the Taliban required them to accept and express a gender identity consistent with Taliban members' view of what their gender should be.304 Thus, LGBTQI+ persons avoided public services in case they were 'spotted' by Taliban members and targeted.305 Queer, transgender or intersex persons were harassed, beaten, detained, tortured, and subject to sexual violence.306

-- 91. The persecution of those perceived as not conforming with the Taliban's ideological expectations of gender identity or expression was connected to the commission of article 7(1) acts.
+91. The persecution of those perceived as not conforming with the Taliban's ideological expectations of gender identity or expression was connected to the commission of article 7(1) acts.
 While it is only required that this nexus is established for the alleged persecution as a whole, the specific connection with the conduct against these perceived 'non-conformists' is set out in the interests of clarity.
-Such persons were, for example, imprisoned, tortured, raped, and subjected to other sexual violence. - (i)Persons perceived as not conforming with the Taliban's ideological expectations of gender identity or expression were severely deprived of numerous rights, including freedom from arbitrary punishment - 92.
-Members of the LGBTQI+ community in Afghanistan were often perceived by Taliban members as not conforming with their ideological expectations of gender identity or expression-either because the person concerned did not identify as belonging to the gender which the Taliban assumed to be correct for them, or because the persons did not otherwise act in a way the Taliban considered appropriate for that gender.
-[REDACTED].308 In particular, consistent with the Taliban's discriminatory conduct described above, and especially the means of enforcement, many LGBTQI+ people were affected by the extensive use of violent or harassing behaviour (amounting to summary punishment), on the street and in detention.309 - Recent laws have criminalised some forms of homosexuality (lesbianism) as such.
-310 In 93. addition, the Taliban imposed violent punishments on LGBTQI+ persons for conduct defined as immoral according to the Taliban's own ideology (so-called 'morality crimes'),311 entailing corporal or capital punishment for the exercise of a core aspect of the right to private and family life (consensual relationships between adults including sexual relationships).312
+Such persons were, for example, imprisoned, tortured, raped, and subjected to other sexual violence.

+(i) Persons perceived as not conforming with the Taliban's ideological expectations of gender identity or expression were severely deprived of numerous rights, including freedom from arbitrary punishment

+92. Members of the LGBTQI+ community in Afghanistan were often perceived by Taliban members as not conforming with their ideological expectations of gender identity or expression-either because the person concerned did not identify as belonging to the gender which the Taliban assumed to be correct for them, or because the persons did not otherwise act in a way the Taliban considered appropriate for that gender.
+[REDACTED].307 In particular, consistent with the Taliban's discriminatory conduct described above, and especially the means of enforcement, many LGBTQI+ people were affected by the extensive use of violent or harassing behaviour (amounting to summary punishment), on the street and in detention.308